 Types of hairy cactus are slightly prone to attracting pests.
 This is because insects like to hide in the hair on them.
 For this reason, be on the lookout for mealybugs, spider mites, and scale.

-How to Reproduce Hairy Cactus
+How to Reproduce Hairy cactus

 You can easily reproduce types of hairy cactus from seeds.
 If you already have a hairy cactus species, you can collect fresh and high-quality seeds from your own plant.
 If not, you can purchase the seeds you want from reputable sources.

-Then, all you need to do is sowing the seeds in soil that drains well.
+Then, all you need to do is sow the seeds in soil that drains well.
 You can sow them outdoors in zones 9 and 10 for plants.
 You can also do it indoors under a grow light or on a heated seed mat.

 You can also propagate different types of hairy cactus by cutting a small branch from them and rooting it.
 However, this method inevitably leaves an unpleasant scar near the main stem’s base.
 If you want to remove an offset to use in reproduction, let it dry for a week so the wound heal.
 Rooting usually occurs in 3 to 8 weeks.
-Therefore, it is best to reproduction any hairy cactus species from seed.
+Therefore, it is best to reproduce any hairy cactus species from seed.